 Please don’t get me wrong.
 I’m not saying every person should pursue a writing career.

 I am saying that having a regular time to write each day can help you better pursue the goals you do have.

 - Make lists

 - Write a short story

 These, and many other forms of writing can help you grow and better understand your life goals.
-Writing can also help you find the courage to pursue your dreams!
+Journaling for entrepreneurs can also help you find the courage to pursue your dreams!

 Need help getting started with a daily writing schedule?
-Sing up for my newsletter, and you will receive a free 30 day writing prompt guide.
+Sign up for my newsletter, and you will receive a free 30 day writing prompt guide.